Our Brexit Promise

 What about going on shore?

-You can even see Europe without the need for Euros.
-For financial peace of mind, book any number of shore excursions in Sterling before you
+You can even see Europe without the need for Euros; for financial peace of mind, book shore experiences in Sterling before you sail or while you're on board.
+That way, you’ll know exactly what you are paying in advance and avoid any currency fluctuations.

 What about travel and health insurance?